Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Guest eat, drink, mix and mingle on this roving large-format food tour

 Looking for a team outing that’s both delicious and dynamic?
-Our Denver Food Hall Tour is ideal for large corporate groups eager to explore the city’s vibrant culinary scene while strengthening connections along the way.
+Our Big Bite Tour is ideal for large corporate groups eager to explore the city’s vibrant culinary scene while strengthening connections along the way.

 This 2.5-hour experience takes your group through three of Denver’s most iconic food destinations: